Benji887/COS397_Homework5_PenUltimate/README.md

 -Ensure you are entering commands from the root of the project directory "COS397_Homework5_PenUltimate".

--Download all libraries and packages located in the "requirements.txt" file.
-Using "pip install ______".
+-Download all required libraries and packages using "pip install -r requirements.txt"

--Enter "python -m pytest -s" command.
+-Enter "python -m pytest -s" to run the tests.

 ## File Description